-Badges come in two forms: an iconic badge that shows in the Badges block and a label badge that shows in the Person Bio area.
+Badges come in two forms: an iconic badge that shows in the Badge Bar and a label badge that shows in the Bio Bar.
 While they look very different, they share the same configuration and settings.

-There may be some confusion about when to add a label to the Person Bio area and when to add a new badge.
+There may be some confusion about when to add a label to the Bio Bar and when to add a new badge.
 We suggest that if you're categorizing a person into general groups that you use a label in the bio section.
 If you're describing a person's activity or achievements, then consider a new badge.